Rolilink/x-team-test/INSTRUCTIONS.md

 Http requests to `/ad` and `/api` will be redirected to the node server.

 ### Final Notes
-The app was developed with React and Redux, the tests are written with Mocha, Chai and Sinon.

-Tests are not completed but with a little more time I could add Testing to components with Enzyme and to the API Module with Nock.
+There is still a lot of code I could not cover with tests, I think with more time I could have added tests to cover the row rendering on the InfiniteScrollGrid Component

-Also found a little issue where the server is returning the same cat image even if the 2 ids are different, so if you find 2 ads repeating themselves there is some server work to do there.
+Also found a little issue where the server is returning the same cat image in a row, even if the 2 ids are totally different.
+I think this could be because there are repeated images with different ids on the place kitten api.